Vicken Parsons

 Vicken Parsons, Lady Gormley (born 1957), is a British artist, mostly painting in oils, but also making sculptures.
 Her works are displayed in Tate Britain, and are in the collections of the Arts Council and the Scottish National Gallery of Modern Art.

 Life

 She attended the Slade School of Fine Art, in London.

 Exhibitions

-Parsons' solo exhibitions have included Galerie Christine König (Vienna), Kettle's Yard, the Alan Cristea Gallery, and Tate St Ives.
+Parsons' solo exhibitions have included Kettle's Yard, the Alan Cristea Gallery, and Tate St Ives.
 Her work has also been exhibited at the Royal Academy, the Institute of Contemporary Arts, Tate Modern, Southampton City Art Gallery and Kunsthalle Mannheim.

 Personal life

 Her husband is sculptor Sir Antony Gormley.
 Vicken met Gormley while attending the Slade, and they married in 1980.
 She also worked as his assistant.
 Gormley said of her:

-The couple have three children, a daughter and two sons.
+The couple live in a converted gasholder in King's Cross, London.
+They have three children, a daughter and two sons.